Retire in Lake Charles

-A Sportsman’s Paradise, there are myriad of opportunities to explore the great outdoors.
+Lake Charles is a Sportsman’s Paradise!
+There are myriad of opportunities to explore the great outdoors.
 Ample park facilities can be found throughout the city with opportunities for fitness classes geared to seniors and adults of all ages, walking trails, biking trails and more.

 Golfing is also a year-round attraction in Lake Charles/Southwest Louisiana.
 With six public courses, there is variety in the designs, and award-winning golf courses are sure to enchant golfers of all levels.
 This golfing destination features lush scenery, making the area one of the most beautiful in the country with the natural atmosphere of the courses becoming a picturesque backdrop for pleasant conversations over a round of golf.